 - Salt, pepper, & cooking oil

-*Red (or black) recado is a key ingredient in several Belizean dishes due to the RICH flavor it adds when stewing meat.
+*The key ingredient, Red (or black) recado is featured in several Belizean dishes due to the RICH flavor it adds when stewing meat.
 Find it in markets in the United States as anchiote paste in Mexican/Latin American markets.
 There are also recipes for making recado from anchiote seeds from scratch if you cannot find paste already prepared.

-- 1: In a mixing tub, add 1 cup and a half of Maseca or 1lbs of corn masa.
+- First, in a mixing tub, add 1.5 cup of Maseca OR 1 pound of corn masa.
 Put in a half cup of water and blend the ingredients until it forms a dough.
 If the dough is too stiff, add more water until it stretches into tortillas.
-Then, add a little of recado do give that the masa a color
+Then, add a little of recado to give the masa a deeper orange color

-- 2: Make dough into golf size balls.
+- Next, make dough into golf size balls.
 Cut a small zip lock in half and place a golf ball on the plastic.
 Press down on the ball and pat it in a circular motion until you make a circle the size of your palm or you could use a tortilla press to flatten them.

-- 3: Then fry in about two inches of hot oil.
+- Then, fry in about two inches of hot oil.
 Fry until golden (do not let it get too crispy & tough), then drain on paper towels.

-- 4: Season chicken breasts with a pinch of salt, a pinch of black pepper, and 1 teaspoon garlic powder and red recado.
-Boil the chicken.
-When the chicken breast is finished, shred it by hand or by machine, depending on your choice.
+- Separately, season the chicken breasts with a pinch of salt, a pinch of black pepper, 1 teaspoon garlic powder, and red recado.
+Add the chicken to boiling water and cook until done.
+When the chicken breast is finished, move it to a bowl and shred it with two forks (or however you prefer).

-- 5: Add your toppings.
+- Next, chop up your toppings.
 Slice your tomato and onions, chopped the lettuce and add some lime to it.
-If you prefer so spicy salbutes add some slice habanero.
+If you prefer spicy Belizean salbutes, add some sliced habanero.

-- 6: build your salbutes first add the shredded chicken to the tortilla second add lettuce and last your onion and tomato
+- Finally, build your salbutes by first add the shredded chicken to the tortilla, then add a sprinkle of shredded lettuce, and top with a little onion and tomato.

 Below see a photo of Salbutes prepared at Blue Bayou at Secret Beach on Ambergris Caye.